The complete history of Anfield Stadium

 • 1970s: Liverpool FC experiences significant success, winning League titles and European trophies, establishing Anfield as a fortress.

-• 1989-1992: The Hillsborough disaster of 1989 that led to the death of 97 Liverpool fans and the subsequent Taylor Report, the grounds were converted to an all-seater stadium.
+• 1989-1992: After the Hillsborough disaster of 1989, which led to the death of 97 Liverpool fans and the subsequent Taylor Report, the grounds were converted to an all-seater stadium.
 A second tier was added in 1992, along with executive boxes and 11,000 seats.

 • 21st century: Anfield undergoes modernisations and renovations, including the Main Stand expansion in 2016, to improve the fan experience.